 What must I do before a day surgery procedure?

-There are a few things hospital patients must do before they can come for a day surgery procedure at one of our London hospitals.
+There are a few things hospital patients must do before they can come for a day surgery procedure at one of our hospitals.

 Hospital patients must attend a pre-assessment appointment